Perm, Russia: Education

-Perm has a warm summer continental climate (Köppen: Dfb).
-Winters are long, snowy and quite cold.
-Summers are moderately warm with cool nights, although summers are shorter than winters.
-Due to its far inland location, there is a distinct lack of seasonal lag resulting in rapid cooling down of the warm weather as days get shorter.
-This is less evident during winter.

 Demographics

 At the time of the official 2010 Census, the ethnic makeup of the city's population whose ethnicity was known (907,955) was:

 Sports

 The city hosted 2002 European Amateur Boxing Championships.

-In 1995-2008, Perm was the location of the Ural Great basketball team — the only Russian basketball champion besides CSKA.
+In 1995–2008, Perm was the location of the Ural Great basketball team — the only Russian basketball champion besides CSKA.

 There is also an amateur bandy team called Kama.

-Notable people
+People

 The following people were either born in Perm or made names for themselves while residing there.